csalyk/slabspec/README.md

 spec_convol performs convolution of a spectrum given a spectrum and convolution FWHM

-make_spec produces a spectrum with the desired attributes
+make_spec produces a model spectrum with the desired attributes

 ## Usage